neondatabase/serverless/tests/README.md

 Possible future extensions to testing:

+- Test more scenarios!

-- Run the CLI tests on Bun and Deno
+- Run the CLI tests on Bun and/or Deno

-- Run the browser tests on Chrome/Chromium and/or Safari/WebKit
+- Run the browser tests on Chrome/Chromium

 - Run tests on AWS Lambda

-- Run Vercel/Cloudflare tests with libraries such as Next.js
+- Run tests with libraries such as Next.js, including on Cloudflare/Vercel